Tab Bar Controller with WebView

 Create a new project by selecting Single View Application as project template.
 You can also choose Tabbed Application but in this demo we will see how to embed a ViewController inside a Tab Bar Controller.

-Enter the project details and select the language as Swift.
+Enter the project details and select the language as Swift and Interface as Storyboard

 Embed View Controller inside Tab Bar Controller